ches/basho_docs/content/riak/kv/2.1.4/developing/data-types/counters.md

 ## Retrieve Counter Value

-If we're curious about how many tickets we have accumulated, we can simply retrieve the value of the counter at any time:
+We can retrieve the value of the counter and view how many tickets have accumulated:

 ```java
 // Using the "trafficTickets" Location from above: